workkkfor2012/gemini-coder/README.md

 - OpenRouter
 - TogetherAI

+...or add any other OpenAI-API comptabile provider.

 <small>
-...or custom OpenAI-API comptabile provider.
-API keys are stored securely in the editor's Secret Storage.
+🔒️ API keys are stored securely in the editor's Secret Storage.
 </small>

 ## Quick start for chat